-About 900 British personnel will rotate on a continuous basis alongside Danish, French, and host nation Estonian forces, with 1 YORKS currently providing the bulk of the combat capable infantry force.
+About 900 British personnel will rotate on a continuous basis alongside Danish, French, and host nation Estonian forces, with the King's Royal Hussars currently providing the bulk of the combat capable infantry force.

 It’s good to produce well-rounded soldiers who train in all sorts of environments Rifleman Baker, 5 Rifles

 A Light Cavalry Squadron, of approximately 150 personnel, deployed to Poland, and is under the command of 2 US Cavalry Regiment.
 Additional units include elements from Royal Military Police, Intelligence Corps, Royal Signals and Royal Electrical Mechanical Engineers.
 EFP is just one aspect of a wide range of UK support to NATO.